joeyh2/portfolio-analysis/README.md

 # Portfolio Analysis

-## Determining the best portfolios using metrics to measure returns, volatility, and risk.
+## Determining the best investment portfolios using metrics to measure returns, volatility, and risk on the S&P 500, sample "whale" investor portfolio, two algorithmic trading portfolios, and a custom portfolio assembled using the google finance function.

 ### 1. Read in and Wrangle Returns Data